ISAITB/docs-itb-ta/source/login/index.rst

   :align: center

 * **HOME:** Return back to the landing page.
-* **TESTS:** Access the test management page for the community's "Admin Organization".
+* **TESTS:** Access the test management page for the test bed's "Admin Organization".
 * **ADMIN:** Access the test bed's administrator features.
 * **Profile controls:** Displays your name and can be hovered over for additional options such as editing your profile and logging out.